ideas-lab-nus/data-science-bldg-energy-efficiency/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Data science for building energy efficiency: A comprehensive data-driven review of scientific literature
+# Data science for building energy efficiency: A comprehensive text-mining review of scientific literature

 This repository contains the data and code for paper: